-The Neoplatonic view of the universe received new stimulus in the 17th century, namely, from Athanasius Kircher's concept of 'geocosm', which served to symbolise both the earth as an isolated planet and the whole universe centred upon it.
-For Kircher, the terrestrial sphere was no longer a realm associated with corruption - rather, the endless duration and perpetuity of natural operations of subterranean fire and water in the earth formed an equilibrium of opposites by which God established a cosmos out of the chaos of the elements.
-Ingeniously blending a diverse range of approaches - the animistic, the (al-)chemical, the mechanical, and the scriptural - Kircher's geocosm, described in his influential Mundus Subterraneus (1665), was an inspiration not only for contemporary theorists such as Nicolas Steno and Robert Boyle, but also for later antiquarian-naturalists such as William Borlase and William Stukeley, all of whom found wanting the mechanical Newtonian view of nature as passive matter.
+The Neoplatonic view of the universe received new stimulus in the 17th century, namely, from Athanasius Kircher's concept of 'geocosm', which served to symbolise both the earth as an isolated planet and the whole universe centred upon it.29 For Kircher, the terrestrial sphere was no longer a realm associated with corruption - rather, the endless duration and perpetuity of natural operations of subterranean fire that the existing preoccupations related to earthly matters - i.e., the operations of underground water and fire (lamp and light) - that informed the poet's grotto in 1725 were simply dispensed with.
+These early themes, as we shall show, continued after 1739 into the later stage.

+and water in the earth formed an equilibrium of opposites by which God established a cosmos out of the chaos of the elements.30 Ingeniously blending a diverse range of approaches - the animistic, the (al-)chemical, the mechanical, and the scriptural - Kircher's geocosm, described in his influential Mundus Subterraneus (1665),31 was an inspiration not only for contemporary theorists such as Nicolas Steno and Robert Boyle, but also for later antiguarian-naturalists such as William Borlase and William Stukeley, all of whom found wanting the mechanical Newtonian view of nature as passive matter.

-This process of natural operations was held to be analogous with the processes of the imagination, an aspect of the doctrine of microcosm-macrocosm correspondence that survived through the 18th century, and covertly evolved into a view of dynamism and empathy between humans and nature that has since been associated with Romanticism.
+This process of natural operations was held to be analogous with the processes of the imagination, an aspect of the doctrine of microcosmmacrocosm correspondence that survived through the 18th century, and covertly evolved into a view of dynamism and empathy between humans and nature that has since been associated with Romanticism.
 Pope's grotto grew with these changes.
-From Plato's cave to Locke's 'dark room' and to an antiquarian's cabinet, the grotto as an image of the mind and the world continuously attracted scholars' attention.
-Yet few of them addressed the dynamic concept of nature underpinning the poet's cosmic view: 'Nature moves, and Rapture warms the Mind', 33 as Pope exclaimed in 1711.
+From Plato's cave to Locke's 'dark room' and to an antiquarian's cabinet, the grotto as an image of the mind and the world continuously attracted scholars' attention.32 Yet few of them addressed the dynamic concept of nature underpinning the poet's cosmic view: 'Nature moves, and Rapture warms the Mind', 33 as Pope exclaimed in 1711.